aleksandr-mor/aleksandr-mor/README.md

 ### iOS developer, medical doctor and project manager.

-🌱  I’m currently learning iOS Development
+🌱  I’m currently sharpening my iOS development skills.

 🔭  My goal is to turn my passion for CS into a career in tech